 Nix has shown brief but true flashes of anticipation.
 Yet, the Auburn QB needs to learn to reel himself in, trust his surroundings, and maximize himself within structure.
 If he can do that, his off-script ability will become a competitive advantage — rather than his only means of survival.

-The hope is that new Auburn head coach and experienced offensive mind Bryan Harsin can mold Nix.
+The hope is that moving to Oregon and reuniting with his former offensive coordinator Kenny Dillingham can unlock Nix’s upside.
 Because, contrary to popular perception, there are several traits to mold.

 Nix’s career at Auburn